rockfruit/senaite.instruments/src/senaite/instruments/instruments/perkinelmer/winlab32/winlab32.md

 `Analyte name` does not need to contain an exact match to the AnalysisService keyword.

-        - If `Analyte Name` column contains a value "Ag 107 (cps)" the AR must contain one Analysis who's keyword starts with "Ag107cps".
+        - If `Analyte Name` column contains a value "Ag 107 (cps)" the AR must contain one Analysis who's keyword starts with "Ag107cps", or the row is skipped with a warning.

-        - If exactly one such analyses is not found, the record is skipped with a warning.
+        - If multiple analyses have keywords that match a single row, that row is skipped with a warning.